ramtinJ95/Mywiki/Account Access and Security.md

 ALL [ PRIVILEGES ] - Grants all privileges, except OWNERSHIP, on the warehouse.

+Access History in Snowflake refers to when the user query reads column data and when the SQL statement performs a data write operation, such as INSERT, UPDATE, and DELETE, along with variations of the COPY command, from the source data object to the target data object.
+The user access history can be found by querying the Account Usage ACCESS_HISTORY view.

+To view the current set of privileges granted on an object, you can execute the SHOW GRANTS command.
+To view the current permissions on a schema, execute the following command: SHOW GRANTS ON SCHEMA  <database_name>.<schema_name>;

 ### User/Roles
 A user's default role is the role a user gets set to each time the user logs in to Snowflake.
 Snowflake uses roles to control the objects (virtual warehouses,